Note: If you'd prefer to see a complete tour of the Data Exporter watching a video, see [Video] Data Exporter Walkthrough.

 |PRO TIP: Want to make sure you’re sending the correct data?
 Start by creating a grid widget to ensure your selected data source and data view have been set up correctly.
 If the data is correct, then simply mirror those settings when creating a data export.

 4] Enter a name for your data source in the Name textbox.

-5] Choose your data source from the Data Source dropdown menu.
+5] Choose your data category from the Data Category dropdown menu.

 6] Choose a data view from the Data View dropdown menu.
-Which data views you can choose depend on which data source your previously selected.
+Which data views you can choose depends on which data category you previously selected.

 7] Choose one or more fields from the Fields dropdown menu.
 If you want to remove a field after you select it, click the "x" to the right of the field name.

 |NOTE: You can optionally filter your exported data to only show data from a specific client, client group or business unit.

 8] To filter by client, choose a client from the Client dropdown menu.